Space of orders with finite Cantor-Bendixson rank: Invariants of orderings of Gn

-Fix the equivalence relation ${\sim_<}$ on $\bar n$ as defined above and suppose we have $m$ many equivalence classes.
+Fix the equivalence relation ${\sim_<}$ on $\bar n$ as defined above and suppose that we have $m$ many equivalence classes.
 We have the induced ordering relation $\lesssim$ on the equivalence classes of $\bar n$ under ${\sim_<}$.
 When we say the $i$-th equivalence class, we will mean the $i$-th equivalence class with respect to the $\lesssim$ ordering.
-(So for example, the $0$-th equivalence class will refer to the least class under the $\lesssim$ order.)
-Define a \textit{direction string} $\delta\in 2^m$ where $\delta(i)=0$ if the direction of the $i$-th equivalence class is negative, and $\delta(i)=1$ if the direction of the $i$-th equivalence class is positive.
-Furthermore, by \cref{lem:mxclasses}, for each equivalence class with at least two elements, we can assign to it an enumeration of its elements and a finite set of integers that tell us how the Archimedean classes of various $H^i$ are mixed.
-For example, let $C$ be a class with $k$ many elements, we can fix a string of pairs of the form $\angles{i_1,u_1},\ldots,\angles{i_{k-1},u_{k-1}}$ such that the Archimedean classes of $H^{i_0},H^{i_1},\ldots H^{i_{k-1}}$ are mixed as determined by this string.
+(So for example, the $m$-th equivalence class will refer to the greatest class under the $\lesssim$ order.)
+Define a \textit{direction string} $\delta= (\delta_1,\ldots, \delta_m)$ where $\delta_i=-1$ if the direction of the $i$-th equivalence class is negative and $\delta_i=1$ if the direction of the $i$-th equivalence class is positive.
+Furthermore, by \cref{lem:mxclasses}, for each equivalence class $[j]$ with at least two elements, we can assign to it an enumeration of its elements and a finite set of integers that encode a total ordering of the Archimedean classes of $\bigcup_{i\in [j]} H^i$.
+For example, let $C=\{i_0,i_1,\ldots,i_{k-1}\}$ be an equivalence class with $k$ many elements and positive direction, we can fix a string of pairs of the form $\angles{i_1,u_1},\ldots,\angles{i_{k-1},u_{k-1}}$ such that the Archimedean classes of $H^{i_0},H^{i_1},\ldots H^{i_{k-1}}$ are totally ordered as encoded by this string in the following way: